proenterprise/yeenvoice/docs/api_tokens.rst

 Documentation
 ^^^^^^^^^^^^^

 Need some extra help?
 Click on the gray Documentation button directly above the API Tokens table, and you'll be redirected to https://www.invoiceninja.com/api-documentation/.
-Here, you can read all about using API documentation in your Invoice Ninja account.
+Here, you can read all about using API documentation in your Yeenvoice account.

 Zapier
 """"""

-Invoice Ninja proudly partners with https://zapier.com/ to provide seamless app connections for your Invoice Ninja activity.
-Check out various Zaps that deliver integrated functionality between Invoice Ninja and other apps to help you streamline your accounting.
+Yeenvoice proudly partners with https://zapier.com/ to provide seamless app connections for your Yeenvoice activity.
+Check out various Zaps that deliver integrated functionality between Yeenvoice and other apps to help you streamline your accounting.
 Click on the gray Zapier button, just to the right of the Documentation button, to find out more.